vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

 ### Sample Agenda & Prompts
 1. Explain the purpose of the workshop.

-   Using product development lifecyle as an example, you might say something like:
+   Using product development lifecycle as an example, you might say something like:

    > “To identify our product development life cycle, we’ll follow a feature from the moment user gives feedback (e.g. a story is written) to its deployment on production.
 We’ll focus on the current deployment process before the future state, because understanding what’s happening now will surface real blockers and stakeholders faster than an idealized workflow.
 Additionally, we want to discover not only the steps, but also the roles and the lead time of each steps.”